ciechanowiec/intellij_launcher/README.md

 ## Functionalities
 The script has the following features:
-1. Simple and fast launch of IntelliJ IDEA using short terminal command.
+1. Simple and fast launch of IntelliJ IDEA using short terminal command (`idea`).
+2. A folder can be passed to the command.
-2. No output by IntelliJ IDEA to the terminal after IntelliJ IDEA is launched.
+3. No output by IntelliJ IDEA to the terminal after IntelliJ IDEA is launched.
 The terminal remains clean.
-3. After IntelliJ IDEA is launched, the terminal isn't blocked and can accept new commands.
+4. After IntelliJ IDEA is launched, the terminal isn't blocked and can accept new commands.
-4. Closure of the terminal doesn't cause the closure of IntelliJ IDEA.
+5. Closure of the terminal doesn't cause the closure of IntelliJ IDEA.
-5. Suppressing of splash screen when loading IntelliJ IDEA.
+6. Suppressing of splash screen when loading IntelliJ IDEA.
-6. Handling invalid launch.
+7. Handling invalid launch.

 ## Script's Algorithm
 The script is executed according to the following algorithm: